 ITV news has learnt that companies on a “blacklist” of EU "tax havens" can make successful applications for grants and loans via the Welsh Government Economic Resilience Fund (ERF).

-Of the seven countries banned by Labour’s Welsh Government, only one, The Cayman Islands, appears on the “” - meaning that anyone or any company based in the likes of or the Isle of Man could have a reasonable expectation of a successful grant or loan application through the ERF.
+Of the seven countries banned by Labour’s Welsh Government, only one, The Cayman Islands, appears on the “EU list of non-cooperative jurisdictions for tax purposes” - meaning that anyone or any company based in the likes of Panama or the Isle of Man could have a reasonable expectation of a successful grant or loan application through the ERF.

 When asked, ITV News was told that Wales “followed Denmark and Poland's lead” in preventing companies or individuals based in “100% tax havens” from accessing coronavirus bailouts but, unlike Wales, Denmark and Poland have banned only those on the EU "blacklist".